TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-competencies-partner-univeristy-access.md

 # MPN - Issue with Partner University access

-Resources providing knowledge on issues with Partner University access are given below
+Resources providing knowledge on issues with Partner University access are given below.

 ## **Recommended Documents**